An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Motivation and problem formulation

+Where $\sigma'$ denotes a trace in the augmented log $\mathcal{L}'$. \Cref{semantic} ensures that the augmented data remains within the bounds of process semantics and business constraints.

+Finally, we address the potential overestimation of Q-values for out-of-distribution (OOD) actions by ensuring that the augmented dataset not only provides diversity but also preserves the structural and functional validity of the process flows.
+By incorporating business rules and process semantics into the augmentation process, we mitigate the risk of introducing unrealistic traces into the dataset, maintaining the alignment between synthetic and real-world process behavior \citep{yang2022rorl}.

+Beyond initial offline training, we enhance policy learning through a fine-tuning phase conducted entirely in the offline setting.
+Rather than relying on online environment interactions, we simulate exploration by incorporating synthetically augmented traces into the training process.
+This strategy addresses common challenges in offline RL, such as limited state-action coverage and distributional shift, by diversifying the dataset in a process-aware manner.
+After estimating Q-values from the original event logs, the model is fine-tuned using the augmented data, enabling iterative updates to the Q-function ($Q'(s, a)$).
+To evaluate the impact of this augmentation-driven fine-tuning, we conducted experiments using datasets expanded with different augmentation scales, comparing Q-value convergence and policy performance across isolated and combined data scenarios.
+This refinement process facilitates the discovery of an improved policy (\Cref{optimalpi}) while remaining fully compliant with an offline RL paradigm.

-\Cref{framework} shows the 5-step framework that summarizes the process of pre-processing event logs, offline RL training with Q-function updates, data augmentation through duplication and noise addition, fine-tuned RL for optimal policy generation, and model validation for evaluating resource efficiency.
+\Cref{framework} shows the 5-step framework that summarizes the process of pre-processing event logs, offline RL training with Q-function updates, data augmentation through duplication, noise addition, and compliance check, fine-tuned RL for optimal policy generation, and model validation for evaluating resource efficiency.
 Technical details of this framework and the source code are available on GitHub \footnote{https://github.com/mstabc/FORLAPS}.